rpetteruti/powermonitor/README.md

-# powermonitor
+# powermonitor with mqtt push
-Monitor power usage through WiFi Smart Plug
+Monitor power usage through WiFi Smart Plug and send it to mqtt

-This script will will poll the Smart Plugs for state and energy usage (Watts)
+This script will will poll the Smart Plugs for state and energy usage (Watts) and send these infos to an mqtt server

 Instructions for Capatible Smart Plugs